Colg4teSmile/simple-text-editor/README.md

 # simple-text-editor

 A basic text editor in C built using a gap buffer as data structure.
-The library gtk 3.0 was sued for the gui.
+The library gtk+ 3.0 was used for the gui.